vertica/vertica-kubernetes/DEVELOPER.md

 # Testing

+This repo provides linters for your source code and testing tools that verify that your operator is production-ready.

 ## Linting

 A linter analyzes files to asses the code quality and identify errors.
 Vertica on Kubernetes runs three different linters:

-- [Helm lint](https://helm.sh/docs/helm/helm_lint/): Runs the chart verification test that is built into Helm.
+- [Helm lint](https://helm.sh/docs/helm/helm_lint/): Runs Helm's built-in chart verification test.
-- [golint](https://pkg.go.dev/golang.org/x/lint/golint): Runs a few linters that you can run with Go.
+- [golint](https://pkg.go.dev/golang.org/x/lint/golint): Runs a few Go linters.
 - [hadolint](https://github.com/hadolint/hadolint): Checks the various Dockerfiles that we have in our repo.

 Run all linters with the `lint` target: